-To that, add 4GB memory on a single channel LPDDR3 slot, which apart from being not so-good can still have the work done, allow you play games and open multiple browsers tabs on both Windows 10 and Android platforms.
+To that, add 4GB memory on a single channel LPDDR3 slot, which apart from being not-so-good can still have the work done, allow you to play games, and open multiple browsers tabs on both Windows 10 and Android platforms.
 Performance on Windows 10 is at par with most Cherry Trail Z8300 machines, and the Android 5.1 experience is also worthwhile.

 It is not always that you find not, one, but two full-sized USB ports on a tablet.
 On the Hi10 you have one USB 2.0 port, one USB 3.0 port; plus, another USB 2.0 port and MicroUSB port on the dock, making it a total of 4 ports.
 Connectivity comes in way of 802.11b/g/n Wi-Fi and Bluetooth 4.0.
-It also features both front and back cameras, each 2.0 MP; which is not so-great but suffices for the basic users who wants to have a random skype chat.
+It also features both front and back cameras, each 2.0 MP; which is not-so-great but suffices for the basic users who want to have a random Skype chat.

 The Chuwi Hi10 comes with an 8000 mAh battery, which is designed with some endurance for a basic user.
 During our tests, we managed to get 6 hours 47 minutes, which is quite good considering that it sports a bright, screen with a 1920-by-1200 resolution.
 If you need to prolong the juice, toning down the brightness and switching the system to airplane might allow you to watch an HD movie for even up to 7.5-8 hours.